glennklockwood/limelead/content/pages/benchmarks/md-workbench.md

 with stonewalling if wear-out (`-W`) is also specified.
 I think this is because md-workbench cannot store and recall the progress of each MPI rank after Phase 1, so Phase 2 does not know how many files each rank should expect to touch.

+## Omitting I/O

+You can make md-workbench only test metadata operations by specifying `-S 0`.
+This sets the file size to 0 bytes, and md-workbench is smart enough to simply never call `read(2)` or `write(2)` during the precreate and benchmark phases.
+I argue that this is not a realistic test since from a user perspective since there are few reasons to open a file without not performing some I/O on it, but it is a good way to drive load on only the metadata subsystem on file systems that separate data from metadata (like Lustre).